Chris Frey Jr.

-Chris Frey Jr. (born June 23, 1995) is a professional American football linebacker.
-He has been a member of the Carolina Panthers, Hamilton Tiger-Cats, and New Orleans Breakers.
+Chris Frey Jr. (born June 23, 1995) is an American former professional football linebacker.
+He was a member of the Carolina Panthers, Hamilton Tiger-Cats, and New Orleans Breakers.

 College career

 Frey played college football for the Michigan State Spartans from 2014 to 2017.
 He played in 52 games where he had 193 tackles, 13.5 tackles for a loss, seven sacks, and five fumble recoveries.